-Many users however are frustrated that after using Kingroot they are left with an app called Kinguser and a bunch of other Chinese applications, while these do work the same way as the traditional SuperSU many people would like to remove Kinguser and instead use SuperSU.
+Many users, however, are frustrated that after using Kingroot they are left with an app called Kinguser and a bunch of other applications, while these do work the same way as the traditional SuperSU many people would like to remove Kinguser and instead use SuperSU.

 Kinguser and other associated applications are often in another language and generally difficult to remove, thus many power users would like to get rid of these and install Chainfire’s SuperSU application.
 This can be done using the following steps:

-Using an app called Super-Sume Pro we are able to remove Kinguser in just one click unlike many other methods which require scripts and ADB, to get started head over to the playstore link here and install the app on your smartphone.
+Using an app called Super-Sume Pro we are able to remove Kinguser in just one click, unlike many other methods which require scripts and ADB, to get started head over to the play store link here and install the app on your smartphone or tablet.